sriram-2502/unitree_go1_hw/src/go1_tools_low/README.md

 conversion pipeline, basic torque tests, and a PD bridge for sending commands to the hardware.

+⚠️ Safety note:
+- Add styrofoam protection around the robot to avoid damage in falls; impacts can damage the LAN port and the internal connection to the Raspberry Pi.

 ## Core Utilities (Low Mode)
 This package focuses on basic low-level utilities first:
-- Torque test node for joint mapping validation.
+- Torque and Joint position test nodes for joint mapping validation.
 - Standup controller script.
 - PD bridge for sending torque commands to the hardware.
 - PyMPC bringup launch to set the robot in low mode and publish basic state estimates.